 - 5. Set Daylight Saving/Standard Time using the W or S buttons on your keypad.. - W= Standard Time, set to W in Winter or if you observe standard time year around. - S= Daylight Saving Time, set to S in summer. - Daylight Saving settings allow you to keep the keypad's clock correct with respect to both your current local time and UTC without having to use a fake time zone setting.
-A good check is to look at the 4=Time/LST window from the main menu. - During normal time (winter) the difference between UTC and your local time should equal your time zone. - During daylight saving time (summer) the difference will be your time zone MINUS 1 hour for western longitudes, and your time zone PLUS 1 hour for eastern time zones. - 7.
-Save new data by pressing the ENT button or revert to the original data with the ESC button (screen 4121). - 8.
+A good check is to look at the 4=Time/LST window from the main menu. - During standard time (winter in the N. hemisphere) the difference between UTC and your local time should equal your time zone. - During daylight saving time (summer) the difference will be your time zone MINUS 1 hour for western longitudes, and your time zone PLUS 1 hour for eastern time zones. - 7.
+Save new data by pressing the ENT button (keypad will beep to confirm) or revert to the original data with the ESC button (screen 4121). - 8.
 The time has now been updated in the keypad and sent to the mount.
 Proceed with your session.
+There is need to cycle power.